 So, how can caregivers support their children?
 By embracing ABA principles and strategies!
 For example, modeling appropriate social interactions, using visual aids to boost communication, and setting up structured playdates can really help kids practice their social skills.
 This approach not only addresses the challenges faced by kids with developmental disorders but also fosters a supportive environment that enhances the effectiveness of interventions.

 Did you know that 1 in 31 youths in the U.S. has autism?
 This statistic highlights just how prevalent these challenges are.
 By recognizing these hurdles and actively engaging in their children’s growth, parents can play a crucial role in helping their kids form meaningful friendships.
-Together, we can create nurturing settings where interpersonal skills flourish and bonds strengthen.
+Together, we can create where interpersonal skills flourish and bonds strengthen.
 Insights from psychologists emphasize the importance of teaching young ones to interpret cues from others, which can significantly improve their connections with peers.

 Let’s explore this journey together!